 Here is some important information about the class and competition:

 Mock Trial is a team-based, competitive activity that requires a commitment outside of class.
 Team members should plan on attending all competitions and participating in longer practices, extra team meetings, and scrimmages prior to competitions.
 Additional practices will be added prior to competition dates.

-February 22, 2020 – OR HS Mock Trial Regional Competitions
+February & March – Oregon HS Mock Trial Regional and State Competitions.

-Please contact VHMT coach Deborah Mueller, a former attorney and current teacher at Village Home, at email@example.com if you have questions about the class, the Mock Trial program, or your child’s eligibility.
+Contact VHMT coach Deborah Mueller, a former attorney, current teacher at Village Home, and Oregon’s 2020 Civic Educator of the Year at email@example.com if you have questions about the class, the Mock Trial program, or your child’s eligibility.